 Know your worth and the worth of your whole industry rises.

 5. Keep your mind open

 Harness your passions and forge your own way.
-After all, isn’t that part of the reason you wanted to be a freelance writer, in the first place?
-Don’t ever forget it and you’ll be on that beach with your laptop, a smile on your face and the writing career you’ve dreamt of.
+After all, independence and passion are no doubt part of the reason you wanted to be a freelance writer, in the first place.
+Don’t ever forget it and you’ll be on that beach with your laptop, a smile on your face and the writing career you’ve dreamt of, before you know it.

 Do you have any questions about starting your freelance writing career?
 Comment below and I’ll be happy to help.